ccdc-opensource/collaboration-bestcsp-experimental-data/System_Template/README.md

 csv files should be named system_property.csv

 ## Readme contents
-within each readme, name of compund, SMILES pictures could be recorded
+within each readme, name of compound, SMILES pictures could be recorded